THERE IS GOOD NEWS IN BUSINESS:

 And off on isolated Salt Spring Island B.C., a fitness studio calls itself "Living Strong" and pitches its training for better use of your excercise time.
 That's smart - doubly smart.

 Well done!
 Jeff Bezos.
 Reality bit the father of four, but he actually did something about it.
 He had his company, Amazon, make deals with toy suppliers to package their product in simple cardboard boxes instead of those difficult to open clear plastic packages.
 (They'll also be shipping some things like memory cards in slim packaging.
-For years they on occasion shipped one or two CDs in slim cardboard mailers that fit in mailboxes/slots, but more often put them in boxes far too large for even the several CDs in the order.)
-Now if he could only do similar for user friendliness of his business' web site and accessibility of help to customers with a non-routine problem.
+For years they on occasion shipped one or two CDs in slim cardboard mailers that fit in mailboxes/slots, but more often put them in boxes far too large for even the several CDs in the order - doesn't that volume cost them more?)
+Now if he could only do similar for user friendliness of his business' web site and accessibility of help to customers with a non-routine problem, the lack of which is costing him business.

 ..and Humo(u)r